Interfaith Peace-Builders Commitment to Safety

 • Our schedule is flexible so that we are able to take the situation on the ground into account on a daily basis.
 Our guide and leaders call ahead the day before and the morning of each visit so that we know the situation in each town and village before we arrive.
 If the visit looks dangerous, we change the schedule and substitute other meetings.

-• Participants on our delegations (and/or family members) should feel free to talk about this important issue with IFPB staff.
-Our contact information is on the top of this sheet; please be in touch with your questions and concerns.
+Participants on IFPB delegations (and/or family members) should feel free to talk about this important issue with IFPB staff.
+Our contact information is at the bottom of the page; please be in touch with your questions and concerns.